-Christmas in Spain is quite a treat - the action gears up in mid-December and doesn't stop until January 6.
-There is the giant multi-billion euro lottery, splendid nativity scenes, lots of great food and one of the biggest New Year's Eve celebrations you are likely to see.
+Christmas in Spain is quite a treat.
+There are celebrations and religious services from mid-December through January 6.
+There is the giant multi-billion euro lottery, splendid nativity scenes, lots of great food, and one of the biggest New Year's Eve celebrations you are likely to see.

-- December 8 - Inmaculada is the religious celebration that kicks of Christmas.
-Most popular in Seville.
-Christmas starts here.
-Inmaculada is the Patron Saint of Seville, where musical groups from the university, known as 'tunas', gather around the statue of the Virgin Immaculada in the Plaza del Triunfo (behind the cathedral) in traditional dress and sing songs.
-On the morning of the 8th, children dance the Danza de los Seises (Dance of the Sixes) in the square.
-An event for the whole family.
+- December 8 - Inmaculada is the religious celebration that signals the beginning of the Christmas season.
+The name refers to the Immaculate Conception of the Virgin Mary and is a celebration most popular in Seville.
+Inmaculada is the Patron Saint of Seville, where musical groups from the university, known as tunas, gather around the statue of the Virgin Immaculada in the Plaza del Triunfo (behind the cathedral) in traditional dress and sing songs.
+On the morning of December 8, children dance the Danza de los Seises (Dance of the Sixes), a custom originating in the 16th century, in the square.

-- December 12 - Noche Vieja Universitaria (University New Year's Eve) in Salamanca.
-With all the students away from their friends for Christmas & New Year, everyone gets together in Plaza Mayor for an early new year's celebration.
-For more information, visit Noche Vieja Universitaria.
+- December 12 - Noche Vieja Universitaria (University New Year's Eve) is celebrated in Salamanca.
+Since all the students are away from their friends for Christmas and New Year's, they gather together in Plaza Mayor for an early New Year's celebration.

-- December 13 - El Dia de Santa Lucia, patron saint of the blind.
-Traditionally the blind sing christmas carols in the streets, although this is less common in modern times.
-In the village of Zújar near Granada, bonfires are lit to celebrate the event.
-The Santa Lucia festival is actually a major Scandinavian festival (so I'm told) and so where there is a high concentration of Scandinavians, such as in Las Palmas in Majorca and on the Canary Islands, there is often several days of festivities.
+- December 13 - El Dia de Santa Lucia, patron saint of the blind, is celebrated.
+Traditionally the blind would sing Christmas carols in the streets although this is less common now.
+In the village of Zújar near Granada, bonfires are lighted to celebrate the event.
+The Santa Lucia festival is actually a major Scandinavian festival and so where there is a high concentration of Scandinavians, such as in Las Palmas in Majorca and on the Canary Islands, there are often several days of festivities focusing on Santa Lucia.

 - December 24 - Christmas Eve (Noche Buena in Spanish).